davish/davi.sh/src/content/blog/2025/09/thinking-with-llms.md

 > copy-pasting from it does little to help you learn.
 While you can get a lot farther
 > mindlessly using LLMs than Stack Overflow, the same principle holds true.

-The comparison to StackOverflow is one that I've seen pop up again and again in the conversation around LLMs.
-The one-two punch of Google search and StackOverflow caused a similar magnitude shift in our profession twenty years ago.
+The comparison to StackOverflow is one that I've seen pop up again and again in discussions around LLMs.
+While LLMs can feel revolutionary, it's not the first time we've seen a step change in software development tooling.

 Google made the skill of searching and skimming manuals for reference materials almost obsolete.
 O'Reilly still exists, but reference books are a much smaller part of an